 A Higher Share of Part-Time Workers Are Poor

-While many of the working poor were usual full-time workers, these workers only accounted for 3.7 percent of all workers who usually work full time.
-In contrast, 13.1 percent of usual part-time workers fit the description of the working poor.
-For voluntary part-time workers, the working poor rate is 10.6 percent, but the rate skyrockets for involuntary part-time workers – the working poor account for 21.9 percent of all involuntary part-time workers.
+While many of the working poor were usual full-time workers, these workers only accounted for 2.9 percent of all workers who usually work full time.
+In contrast, 10.9 percent of usual part-time workers fit the description of the working poor.
+For voluntary part-time workers, the working poor rate is 8.9 percent, but the rate more than doubles for involuntary part-time workers – the working poor account for 18.4 percent of all involuntary part-time workers.

 Young Adults and Women More Likely to Be Poor

 Women are more likely to be among the working poor than men.
-Overall, women’s rate was 5.8 percent in 2016, while men’s rate was 4.2 percent.
-Women’s working poor rate is higher than men’s in every age group, except for those ages 65 and over.
+Overall, women’s rate was 5.3 percent in 2017, while men’s rate was 3.8 percent.
+Women’s working poor rate is higher than men’s in every age group, though the gap narrows considerably for workers ages 55 and over.

 Family Structure Plays a Role

 For families, the presence of children under 18 has a large impact on the likelihood of being among the working poor.
-Families with children under 18 and at least one member in the labor force for 27 weeks or more were four times more likely to live in poverty than those without children.
+Families with children under 18 and just one family member in the labor force for 27 weeks or more were nearly six times more likely to live in poverty than those without children.

-Married-couple families are the least likely of all family types to be among the working poor, with a rate of 3.3 percent overall.
-Those with children under 18 years have a higher rate (5.3%) than those without children present (1.4%).
+Married-couple families are the least likely of all family types to be among the working poor, with a rate of 3.0 percent overall.
+Those with children under 18 years have a higher rate (5.0%) than those without children (1.2%).